RamsesSosa04/Expense-Tracker/README.md

 This project consists of two entities: user and expense.
+I'm using Python and TypeScript.